1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 5. Select the **Revisions** from the sidebar on the left hand side.
 6. Click your current active revision, select Restart along the top.
 7. Test logging into your SCIM bridge URL with the new `bearer token`.
+8. Update your identity provider configuration with the new bearer token.
 </details>

 ### Update 1Password SCIM Bridge